Achievable logoAchievable logo

 Sleep

-A distinct state characterized by diminished sensory awareness and low physical activity, different from mere rest during wakefulness.
+Sleep is a distinct state characterized by diminished sensory awareness and low physical activity.
+It’s different from simply resting while awake.

 • Measurement: Polysomnography monitors sleep by recording eye movements (EOG), brain electrical activity (EEG), and muscle activity (EMG).